Cathedral Catholic High School: Transition

 The new campus was completed in summer of 2005, and USDHS officially shut down after the 2004–2005 school year.
 The new school opened as Cathedral Catholic High School in August 2005, with all the same faculty, administration, and the remaining three classes of students from USDHS (Classes of 2006, 2007, and 2008).
 On May 31, 2008, the final class of USDHS students, who had been freshmen at the time of the transition, graduated from CCHS.

 Cathedral Catholic continued all of the traditions from USDHS, including the Dons mascot for the athletic teams.
 The names of the yearbook (Presidio), newspaper (El Cid), and art/literary magazine (El Sol) were also preserved.

 The Dons Athletic Hall of Fame was moved to the gymnasium at CCHS.
 The statues and relics from the old campus, such as the Mary statue from the quad, were all moved to locations around the Cathedral Catholic campus.
 The dedicated walk of fame from the quad at Uni was originally proposed to be moved and installed on the quad of CCHS around a new memorial fountain.
 But due to deterioration and costly efforts, the stones were not brought to CCHS.
 Those who had names there were honored with a memorial display, which was hung in the USDHS Library at CCHS during the 50th Anniversary Celebration.
 Notable dedications for major Uni/CCHS contributors have been engraved into the stone benches and lamp posts around CCHS' quad as well.

 The Linda Vista campus was temporarily occupied by Notre Dame Academy from June 2005 to January 2006, while that school's new campus, also in the Carmel Valley area, was being completed.
-In 2008 the Linda Vista campus was sold to The Irvine Company for development.
+In 2008 the Linda Vista campus was sold to the Irvine Company for development.
 The site is now the home of a 500+ unit apartment complex called Carmel Pacific Ridge.

 Cathedral Catholic High School

 The CCHS campus in Carmel Valley opened in 2005.
 It is designed to resemble a Tuscan village.
 The founding principal was Mike Deely, himself a graduate of USDHS; he served as principal until 2015.
 In 2021 the diocese appointed the school's first female principal, Marlena Conroy.

-At approximately 1600 students, CCHS is the largest high school in the Diocese of San Diego.
+At approximately 1700 students, CCHS is the largest high school in the Diocese of San Diego.
 The 54-acre campus includes ten major buildings including a chapel, theater, and gymnasium.

 Academics

 AP classes

 CCHS offers Advanced Placement classes in art history, biology, calculus AB & BC, chemistry, English language, English literature, environmental science, Macroeconomics, Physics C, Spanish language, studio art, US history, US government and World history.

-Dual-enrollment classes with MiraCosta College and Mesa College are also offered, as well as honors courses.
+Dual-enrollment classes with MiraCosta College are also offered, as well as honors courses.